 Our participants included 36 individuals who were each part of a group that gathered regularly to play console video games.
 We recruited participants in the context of both inter- and intra-generational gaming groups: three groups of all youth participants, three groups of all adult participants, two groups of all elder participants, and four groups whose participants spanned multiple generations (Table 1).
+Based on the self-reported ages of and relationships among our participants, we clustered our participants into four generational groups.
 Youth participants ranged in age from 3 to 15; adult participants, from age 26 to 41; mature adult participants, from age 52 to 59; and elder participants, from age 68 to 84.
+In the four intergenerational gaming groups that we studied, two groups were composed of youth and adult gamers (children and their parents), one group was composed of adult and mature adult gamers (adult children and their parents), and one group was composed of youth, adult, and mature adult gamers (children, their parents, uncle, and grandparents).

 Although we specifically contacted retirement communities to recruit groups of elder participants, all other groups were recruited via snowball sampling.
 We did not turn away any groups; the diversity of participants in our study was a naturally occurring result of the snowball sampling.

-Table 1 Overview of participant population.
+While our sampling method does allow us to examine the rich gaming practices of these 36 gamers, we do caution against over-generalizing from this small, self-selected participant population.